INDAPlus20/AssignmentsInstructions/sockets-task-14/README.md

 ### Sockets!

 This weeks task is to work with sockets!
 To do this, you will have to select a programming language of your choice and figure out how sockets work in that language.
-Most languages, like Java, have built in Objects for sockets that are really easy to work with.
+Most languages, like Java, have built in objects for sockets that are really easy to work with.

 To get you started, you can read [this guide](https://realpython.com/python-sockets/) on Python sockets.
 The guide also shares its source code [here](https://github.com/realpython/materials/tree/master/python-sockets-tutorial).

+I (Tobias) have provided some of my old Java code under `./examples` a server and client program.
+The client sends two numbers to the server that adds them together and send the result back to the client.
+Your job will be to make something more advanced but the example code should set you off if you want to use Java.

 ### Prepare your assignment